nightkr/rotx.py/README.rst

 To decrypt, invert ``n``. ``alphabetical_only`` decides whether to only encrypt the ASCII letters (like a true caesar cipher, leaving the other characters intact, including numbers) or to use the full spectrum of the encoding in use (all 8 bits if a bytestring, up to 0xFFFF or 0x10FFFF for unicode depending on whether your Python installation was compiled with UCS-2/UTF-16 or UCS-4/UTF-32).

-.. #insecure: Disclaimer: The rotX algorithms are neither actually secure nor useful.
+.. [#insecure] Disclaimer: The rotX algorithms are neither actually secure nor useful.